In this article, you will learn the difference between soundstage and imaging so you can upgrade your music or gaming experience.

 - Ben E. King- Spanish Harlem

 There you have it, folks!
-Just think of soundstage as a 3-D environment where sound exists and imaging as an accurate depiction of where each sound is coming from within the soundstage environment.
+Just think of the soundstage as a 3-D environment where sound exists and imaging as an accurate depiction of where each sound is coming from within the soundstage environment.

 Currently, almost all songs come with accurate imaging information.
 You just need to get a decent audio source to bring it out.